 Graduate Council Meetings

-Graduate Council meetings take place in Room 1310A of Marie Mount Hall.
+Graduate Council meetings take place in the Maryland Room, Marie Mount Hall.

 Click here to see past meeting minutes, agendas, presentations, and reports.

-Chair of the Graduate Council: Steve Fetter, Interim Dean of the Graduate School and Associate Provost for Academic Affairs
+Chair of the Graduate Council: Steve Fetter, Associate Provost and Dean of the Graduate School

 Elected Members-Serve 3-year terms